Case Study – Marchbanks Medical Systems

 Item: Cerebral and Cochlear Fluid Pressure (CCFP) Analyser

-As a customer of Hursley EMC for nearly 20 years, Marchbanks Medical Systems came to us to test a system they had been working on for a few years.
+As a customer of Eurofins Hursley for nearly 20 years, Marchbanks Medical Systems came to us to test a system they had been working on for a few years.

 After discovering that there is a fluid link between the brain and ear, Marchbanks Medical Systems developed a device that enables doctors to detect life-threatening head injuries and infections without the need for surgery or spinal procedures.
 While the system is being trialled as part of a major study at Southampton General Hospital, the company has also been working with NASA and the UK Space Agency to see if it could help tackle space-related visual problems and sickness that astronauts often experience after leaving earth.